apnadkarni/tcl-extension-template/README.md

 regenerate configure!), `makefile.vc` etc. and build the next great Tcl extension!

-The `generate.tcl` syntax is
+The `generate.tcl` syntax displayed with the `--help option`.
 ```
-tclsh generate.tcl ?PACKAGENAME? ?COPYRIGHTHOLDER? ?TARGETDIR?
+Usage: tclsh.exe generate.tcl [OPTION]...

+Mandatory arguments to long options are mandatory for short options too.
+  -c, --copyright=OWNER  Copyright owner.
+Will prompt if unspecified.
+  -p, --package=PACKAGE  Package name.
+Will prompt if unspecified.
+  -d, --directory=DIR    Output directory.
+Defaults to current directory.
+      --overwrite        Overwrite files without prompting.
+Default false.
+      --tk               Tk extension.
+Default false.
+      --private-headers  Need Tcl and Tk private headers.
+Default false.
+      --help             display this help and exit
 ```

-The tool will prompt for `PACKAGENAME` and `COPYRIGHTHOLDER` if unspecified.
-`TARGETDIR` will default to the current directory if unspecified.
-This must not be the directory where the template was extracted.
+The output directory must not be the directory where the template was extracted.

 NOTE: Also edit the .gitignore and .gitattributes files to ensure they meet your project needs or delete if not using git.